Kraigie/nostrum/guides/intro/intro.md

 - `gateway_compression` - use either `:zlib` (default) or `:zstd` for compression of messages from the Discord gateway.
 See the documentation on [Gateway Compression](../advanced/gateway_compression.md) for more information.
+  *This is a global, compile-time config option only.*

 ### Voice-specific